gocd-contrib/ansible-gocd/README.md

   * Set GOCD_CONFIGURE_SSH to true
   * GOCD_SSH_PRIVATE_KEY - Fully qualified path to the private key to use.
 Both will be stored in /var/go/.ssh.
   * GOCD_SSH_PUBLIC_KEY - Fully qualified path to the public key.
 This is the key you should upload to Github.
+  * GOCD_SSH_KNOWN_DOMAIN - Domain to import as a known host, defaults to github.com but can override for internal git servers.

 ### Agents
 * By default one agent will be installed per CPU core available.
 You can override this by setting GOCD_AGENT_INSTANCES to a specific value.